StackVista/stackstate-docs/setup/cli/cli-sts.md

 ### Manage multiple contexts

 The `sts` CLI supports configuration and management of different (authentication) contexts.
-This enables you to easily switch between an administrative and regular user, or to switch between different Rancher Observability instances.
-For example, you could use a different context for a test and production instance of Rancher Observability.
+This enables you to easily switch between an administrative and regular user, or to switch between different SUSE Observability instances.
+For example, you could use a different context for a test and production instance of SUSE Observability.
 You can list, save, delete, set and validate contexts in the `sts` CLI.
 Run `sts context -h` for details of the available commands and their usage.

 ### Configuration options